lokeshchilaparasetty/Wellness-Brand-Landing-Page/README.md

 ## Live Demo

-License
+  Here's the live demo : https://lokeshchilaparasetty.github.io/Wellness-Brand-Landing-Page/

+##License

   This project is licensed under the MIT License.
 See the LICENSE file for more details.